The Connector Contract¶

 Output of the connector¶

-The dataset must use the following naming convention: SYSTEM-DATATYPE-collect, e.g. foo-person-collect
+The dataset must use the following naming convention: SYSTEM-DATATYPE-collect, e.g. foo-person-collect.

 Connector should expose the data as close to the original API as possible.
-If any properties are added by the connector that are not in the API, they should be prefixed with sesam_
+If any properties are added by the connector that are not in the API, they should be prefixed with sesam_, e.g. sesam_saleId so that we know which data has been added by the connector.

 Properties¶